headzoo/react-moment/README.md

 // Set the timezone for every instance.
 Moment.globalTimezone = 'America/Los_Angeles';

+// Set the output timezone for local for every instance.
+Moment.globalLocal = true;

 // Use a <span> tag for every react-moment instance.
 Moment.globalElement = 'span';